-It is usually served with platters of Piacenza cold cuts and traditional first courses like the Pisarei and fasö with the bubbles of Gutturnio.
-Still Gutturnio, this time stopped, then wets roasts and boiled braised and grilled meats.
+It is usually served with Piacenza cold cuts, traditional first courses like the Pisarei and fasö, or boiled, braised, grilled meats.

-The Ortugo is probably one of the many vines that were present in Piacenza since the pre-Christian era, and in fact is one of the few whose vines have survived the harsh climate of the Piacenza valleys and the diseases that have affected the Italian vines over the centuries.
+The Ortrugo is probably one of the many vines that were present in Piacenza area since the pre-Christian era, and in fact, it is one of the few whose vines have survived the harsh climate of the Piacenza valleys and the diseases that have affected the Italian vines over the centuries.

-Typical of the Piacenza hills and their characteristic climate, Ortugo goes well with snacks based on Piacenza salami, but also to accompany dishes with a flavor that tends to sweet like pumpkin tortelli.
+Typical of the Piacenza hills and their characteristic climate, Ortrugo goes well with Piacenza salami, but also to accompany dishes with a flavor that tends to sweet, like pumpkin tortelli.
 If served fresh it is also excellent paired with fish and shellfish, thanks to a light flavor.

 “Drinking sweet wine and unbuttoning itself in the sun: what a sweet thing!”